In-Person Therapy Vs. Online Therapy: Which Is Right For You?

 Communication

 The main difference between online therapy and in-person therapy is the method of communication.
+One of the main challenges of online therapy is that the therapist and client are not in the same room, which can impact the therapist’s ability to provide immediate support during crises.
 In-person sessions take place in a therapist’s office, and you can meet with your therapist face-to-face.
 This can be especially helpful, as in-person sessions make it easier to pick up on body language, facial expressions, and other nonverbal cues.
 Online therapy is like face-to-face therapy with one major caveat.
 Instead of meeting at your therapist’s office, your therapy sessions are held over a phone call, text message, or video chat, depending on your preferences and online therapy platform.
 Online therapy platforms use a secure HIPAA-compliant platform to communicate with clients, so you won’t have to worry about risking your privacy or confidentiality during a teletherapy appointment.

 Convenience